4. CLUB LOGO – TRADEMARK SYMBOL

 (ix) No elected applicant shall be entitled to the privileges of membership until their subscription is paid.
 Applicants shall not have the use of the Club facilities before election excepting as a guest of a Member.

-(x) A person who was a Member of the Club and resigned in good standing and now wishes to rejoin will not be required to attend a membership meeting.
-All remaining application procedures do apply.
-At the discretion of the Membership Committee the person may be asked to attend.
+d.
+A person who was a Member of the Club and resigned in good standing and now wishes to rejoin do not have to pay the entrance fee again.

 b.
 Any Members, whose indebtedness to the Club is not paid within sixty (60) days, shall have their credit facilities automatically suspended.